-The History, Evolution & Meaning of Chypre in Perfumery and a Fragrance Review
+The History, Evolution & Meaning of the Chypre Perfume and a Review of the Best Chypre Fragrances.

-The word Chypre is derived from the French word for Cyprus.
+The word Chypre is derived from the French word for Cyprus and it is pronounced "sheepr", i.e. the english word of 'sheep' with an 'r' at the end.

 [Note: An accord is a blended mix of two or three ingredients, to create a new and unique fragrance].